These individuals volunteer their time and energy to ensure that our professional organization is one of the best around.

 Kari has served in a variety of ways & committees for ARID over the years and is looking forward to serving on the board as a Member-At-Large for District 1.

 Michael McMahon- Member-at-Large (District 2)

-Since 2013, Ashley has lived in Benton, Arkansas with her partner and two dog-children.
+Since 2013, Ashley has lived in Benton, Arkansas with her wife and two dog-children.
 Ashley loves to travel to Texas to visit her family, craft just about anything and spend time with her niece and nephews.

 Ashley has served as: chair to ARID’s Membership Development Committee, Co-Chair of the 2015 Biennial Conference and as Editor for Sigma Lambda Kappa (Sign Language Klub, SLK).
 Ashley has served on the ARID board at the Treasurer(2015-2017) and is happy to have another chance to serve.